 Because the rooftop had seen his face when Ellie sang the bridge.

-Boots McCall gave a statement.
-So did the retired pianist from the original session.
-Then came an envelope from an old storage facility holding two cassette demos in June Harper’s voice, dated three weeks before Wade’s “solo-writing” notebook entries.
+Then came an envelope from an old storage locker containing two cassette demos in June Harper’s voice, dated three weeks before Wade’s “solo-writing” notebook entries.

 The credits shifted six months later.